 Today I decided to make his Instant Pot Chile Verde recipe.
-I’m not the best at following recipes but this is one of those no recipe recipes that just involves the right ingredients, dumped into a Instant Pot, the sauce blended, the pork put back into it, and then you can nom down.
+I’m not the best at following recipes but this is one of those no-recipe recipes that just involves the right ingredients, dumped into an Instant Pot, the sauce blended, the pork put back into it, and then you can nom down.

-We can’t finish anywhere close to 4 poundss of pork in my house even with freezing so I cut down the roast size.
-I bought a 2.8ounce roast, and took about one pound out to make something else with, so this is a 1.5 pounds. recipe I’d say.
+We can’t finish anywhere close to 4 pounds of pork in my house even with freezing so I cut down the roast size.
+I bought a 2.8 pound roast and took about one pound out to make something else with, so this is a 1.5 pounds recipe I’d say.

-This was so super-tasty.
+This Instant Pot Pork Chile Verde was so super-tasty.
 I ended up freezing two cups of it in small, one cup size containers, and I do have a lot of sauce left.
-I’m going to have to use is as a base for cooking vegetables, or some kind of soup. although I’ve also been thinking of just putting the sauce and some raw chicken into a freezer bag, and then cooking it in a slow-cooker or Instant Pot for another day.
+I’m going to have to use it as a base for cooking vegetables, or some kind of soup. although I’ve also been thinking of just putting the sauce and some raw chicken into a freezer bag, and then cooking it in a slow-cooker or Instant Pot for another day.

 - 2 pounds pork butt roast, cut into large pieces

 - 2 poblano peppers